WHAT TO DO BEFORE YOUR TREATMENT

 The same for water, please don't drink any water, tea, coffee, juice anything for at least 30 -40 mins before your therapy session as water acts as a detoxifyer and will effect your digestive tract and your bladder during the therapy booked, especially Yoga and Meditation.

-Make sure that your body is fully hydrated at least 2-3 days before any of my therapies that you book, to get the results you are looking for from all of the therapies that I offer.
-That means drinking at least 6-8 glasses of water each day for 2-3 days before seeing me (Kelly - your therapist)
+Make sure that your body is fully hydrated at least 2-3 days before any of my therapies that you book, This means drinking at least 8 glasses of water a day over 2-3 days before your therapy to get the results you are looking for from all of the therapies that I offer.

 7. Avoid alcohol on the day and the day before.